KTH/devops-course/contributions/feedback/davidced-arasp/README.md

 ## Title

-Feedback on "Depending on Dependencies: Securing your codebase on all levels"
+Feedback on "Understanding Copilot X and it's potential for improved DevOps practices"

 ## Names and KTH ID